-At March 31, 2011 and 2010, we had outstanding \$50.0 million aggregate principal amount of 6.75% Senior Notes due 2016, or 6.75% Unregistered Notes.
+At September 30, 2011, we had outstanding \$50.0 million aggregate principal amount of 6.75% Senior Notes due 2016, or 6.75% Unregistered Notes.
 The Bank of New York Mellon Trust Company, N.A., serves as trustee under the related indenture.
-Interest is payable semi-annually on March 1 and September 1 of each year, beginning on September 1, 2008.
+Interest is payable semi-annually on March 1 and September 1 of each year.
 The related issuance costs are being amortized over the life of the 6.75% Unregistered Notes utilizing the straight line method.
 The 6.75% Unregistered Notes will mature on March 1, 2016 and have an overall effective interest rate of 8.55%.
 The 6.75% Unregistered Notes are senior unsecured obligations and rank equal in rights of payment to all of Southern Star's existing and future unsecured indebtedness and are effectively junior to any secured indebtedness of Southern Star to the extent of the value of the assets securing such indebtedness, if any.
 All covenants, restrictions, and other terms and conditions are identical to those for the 6.75% Registered Notes described above.
 We have the right to redeem all or part of the 6.75% Unregistered Notes at premiums defined in the indenture.